sourcesimian/mqtt-panel/README.md

 ```

 ## MQTT Infrastructure
 An installation of **mqtt-panel** will need a MQTT broker to connect to.
 There are many possibilities available.
 In the demo [EMQ X](https://www.emqx.io/), a free Open-Source, Cloud-Native broker, is used.
-YOu can subscribe to `sourcesimian/mqtt-panel/demo/#` with your favourite MQTT viewer.
+You can subscribe to `sourcesimian/mqtt-panel/demo/#` with your favourite MQTT viewer.
 [Eclipse Mosquitto](https://github.com/eclipse/mosquitto/blob/master/README.md) is a great self-hosted option with many ways of installation including pre-built containers on [Docker Hub](https://hub.docker.com/_/eclipse-mosquitto).

 To compliment your MQTT infrastructure you may consider the following other microservices:
 | Service | Description |